Burst-Statistics/burst-statistics/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.8.0 =
+* Improvement: add a fallback to allow for servers with a very small bytes limit on indexes.
+* Improvement: restructured the way tasks are stored.
+* Improvement: dropped load_plugin_textdomain, as it is not necessary anymore.
+* Improvement: the way the visits count on the pages and posts overview is tracked is changed, to better stay in sync with the page visits within Burst itself.
+* Fix: A dismissible task like the new email reports upgrade notice stayed in the “remaining tasks” section.
+* Fix: predefined goals were not loading due to changes in translation structure within WordPress.
+* Fix: on track_updates, empty values were not cleaned up correctly, possibly leading to rows with empty devices and browsers.

 = 1.7.6 =
 * Fix: translations not loading correctly
 * Fix: when using the reset button, a fatal error occurred